Friday, June 14, 2013

 Fast forward to my practice.
 There was Lionel, Rich, John, Glen, Randy and Rick.
 There was Brenda and Cheryl.
 And there was Dan Garfinkle, the last unschooled attorney in Tennessee, who offered me the following advice for quoting a fee: "Quote twice what you're worth and get half up front."
 And then there would be Donald Givens and his victim, Ron Wallace, Millard Curnutt and his victim, Hugh Huddleston, Donald Ray Middlebrooks and his victim, Kerrick Majors.
 And Ricky Vaulton.
 Many others.

-After we went our respective ways and dove into the practice of law we met up again in Judge Wyatt's criminal courtroom one morning.
+After Ray and I went our respective ways and dove into the practice of law, we met up again in Judge Wyatt's criminal courtroom one morning.
 Ray was awaiting his case to be called from the docket.
 He looked different.
 He looked scared.
 Terrified.
 Gaunt.
 He had lost his confident and obnoxious gregarious countenance.
 He had started smoking cigarettes.
 I found that odd even though I knew he liked cigars.
 I never saw him alive after that.
 In fact, I never saw him at all after that because his casket was closed.
 The closest I ever got to him was when I, as pallbearer, helped carry his casket to his grave.
 I remember that the casket was so utterly light.
 A tiny band of vicious monsters had devoured my buddy's body and had left in their wake only remnants of what was once an intensely animated character, who wanted to become a lawyer.
 And did.
 I remember that his father was given the option of viewing the body of his son before the morose, rolling trip to the cemetery began.
 His dad, who had divorced his mother years earlier, had not seen his son during his last chapter of his life.
 So, when he elected to view his body it was probably a mistake.
 I remember he had to be helped back to his seat.
 The pallor of his skin said it all.
 He shouldn't have looked.
 It had indeed been a mistake.
 Or not.
 Maybe there was some kind of postponed psychological utility that helped his father cope during the time to come.
 Who am I to say?
 I, too, have been haunted by horrific images.
 They're permanent.

 I had learned that Ray was having health problems after I moved to Morristown in March of 1992.
 In fact, I called him during one of his hospital stays.
 His explanation of his condition does not register with me at all now.
 The only thing of which I am absolutely certain is that he did not reveal the true etiology his disease to me.
 I even sent him the latest edition of Playboy magazine during his stay.
 That must have been anywhere between 1992 to 1993.
 I know this because I first learned that he had AIDS in March of 1994 while I was engaged in a fierce battle with my own demons in a drug and alcohol rehab south of Knoxville.
 For some reason I had called to check on him from a payphone in the hallway, (I must have known he was back in the hospital), and his mother levelled with me; "Paul, Ray has AIDS."
 My heart galloped and my mouth went dry out of vicarious terror for my friend.
 He would not win his battle.
 I won mine.
 But the two should not be compared as I have ostensibly done here.
 In any event she advised that I should call back because his condition was dire.
 She was sitting with him in the hospital room when I talked to her.
 Ray was no longer capable of speaking.
 Toward the end of the conversation she dropped the phone and screamed out his name.
 He might have died at that moment for all I know because the next thing I remember is receiving a message from her notifying me that Ray had died and that she wanted me to come to Nashville to serve as a pallbearer.